laravel/docs/upgrade.md

         }
     }

-Of course, you may also access the request session data or authentication user by type-hinting the `Illuminate\Http\Request` class on your controller action:
+Of course, you may also access the request session data or authenticated user by type-hinting the `Illuminate\Http\Request` class on your controller action:

     /**
      * Show all of the projects for the current user.